peteroupc/peteroupc.github.io/randomfunc.md

 In this section, a **PDF-like function** is the PDF, the PMF, or either function times a (possibly unknown) positive constant.

-The following sections show different ways to generate random numbers based on a distribution, depending on what is known about that distribution.
+The following sections show different ways to generate random variates based on a distribution, depending on what is known about that distribution.

 > **Note:** Lists of CDFs, PDF-like functions, or quantile functions are outside the scope of this page.